Mongolia–Taiwan relations

-The Republic of China did not recognize Outer Mongolia until 1945; neither country exchanged diplomats between 1946 and 1949.
-At the end of the Chinese Civil War in 1949, Mongolia recognized the People's Republic of China and the Republic of China retreated to the island of Taiwan.
-The Republic of China continued to show Mongolia as part of its territory on official maps until 2002 when they recognized Mongolia as an independent country, and informal relations were established between the two sides.
+At its establishment in 1912, the Republic of China claimed to be the successor state to the entirety of the Qing empire, which included Outer Mongolia.
+The Republic of China did not recognize Mongolia's independence until 1946; the two never exchanged diplomats.
+When the Chinese Civil War ended in 1949, Mongolia recognized the People's Republic of China; the Republic of China continued to show Mongolia as part of its territory on official maps until 2002 when they recognized Mongolia as an independent country and established informal relations.

-In the absence of formal diplomatic relations between Mongolia and the Republic of China on Taiwan, the two countries have Trade and Economic Representative Offices which function as de facto embassies: Taiwan is represented by an office in Ulaanbaatar, and Mongolia is represented by an office in Taipei.
+In the absence of formal diplomatic relations between Mongolia and the Republic of China on Taiwan, the two countries have trade and economic representative offices, which function as de facto embassies: Taiwan is represented by an office in Ulaanbaatar, and Mongolia is represented by an office in Taipei.

 History

 Before 1949

 Throughout history, regimes on the Mongolian steppe and China have waged war on numerous occasions.
 China's Great Wall was constructed to ward off invading hordes from the Mongolian steppe and Central Asia.
-For example, the Mongols under Kublai Khan conquered much of China and established the Yuan dynasty, and Mongolia later fell under control of the Qing dynasty of China.
+For example, the Mongols under Kublai Khan conquered much of China and established the Yuan dynasty, and Mongolia later fell under the control of the Qing dynasty.

-During the Xinhai Revolution in 1911, Outer Mongolia declared independence from China and formed the Bogd Khanate.
+During the Xinhai Revolution in 1911, Outer Mongolia declared independence from the Qing dynasty and formed the Bogd Khanate.
 In 1912, the Republic of China was established.
 Although many people of Inner Mongolia sought to accede to the new state, China retained its control over the area and reasserted control over Outer Mongolia in 1919.
 Consequently, Mongolia sought Soviet Russian support to reclaim its independence.
 In 1921, both Chinese and White Russian forces were driven out by the Red Army of the Soviet Union and pro-Soviet Mongolian forces.
 In 1924, the Mongolian People's Republic was formed.

-Under the terms of the 1946 Sino-Soviet Treaty of Friendship, the Republic of China was to recognize both Mongolian sovereignty and independence.
+The Republic of China that ruled mainland China at the time claimed Outer Mongolia as part of its territory until 1946.
+Under the terms of the 1945 Sino-Soviet Treaty of Friendship, the Republic of China was to recognize both Mongolian sovereignty and independence.
+The Nationalist government of China officially recognized the independence of Mongolia in January 1946 after the 1945 Mongolian independence referendum which voted for independence.
 However, due to a border conflict on the Khovd/Sinkiang border, no diplomatic relations were established between 1946 and 1949.